 Over the years I gathered some of the stories about our family history, ably assisted by my father, Oskar Prager.
 I’m going to bring these stories here in order to keep them in one accessible place.

 Additional stories from other family branches and from David and Dad’s roots trip to Germany will be found under the sub-headings of this page.

-The first and most important story was written mainly by my father and you can find it here.
-I will reprint the story below with slight edits:
+The first and most important story was written mainly by my father on a blog I used to frequent.
+Here are his words:

 My family history is really nothing special – there are many many worse tales, more heroic stories, more stories of outstanding courage and bravery.
 But this story may possibly give you an insight into how 2 average families escaped (more or less) and rebuilt their lives in another country.